Best 2-in-1 laptop 2024: The finest detachable and convertible hybrid notebooks

 Every 2-in-1 laptop on the list has undergone rigorous testing by one of our reviewers.
 These tests cover everything from battery life to CPU performance and the colour accuracy of a display.
 If you’re interested in a specific device’s test results, they can be found in our full review of the product, links to which are provided in each of the entries below.

-Before jumping into the entries, you’ll find a handy buying guide that will arm you with all the information you require to decide whether a 2-in-1 laptop is right for you and help you select the best 2-in-1 laptop for your needs.
+Before scrolling to the entries, you can also jump down to our handy buying guide that will arm you with all the information you require to decide whether a 2-in-1 laptop is right for you and help you select the best model for your needs.

 Best 2-in-1 laptops: At a glance | ||